 (b) the proceeds of any investment of the fund under section 115.

-113. Bank account
+113. Bank account for school funds

 (1) Moneys forming part of a school fund are to be paid into an account at a bank approved by the chief executive officer.